penomovu/penomovu-bio/replit.md

 ## Overview

-This is a modern, interactive personal bio website for "penomovu", a C++ and Python developer.
-The application is built as a full-stack web application with a React frontend and Express.js backend, designed to showcase personal information and social media links in an engaging, visually appealing format.
+This is a modern, minimalist personal bio website for "penomovu", a C++ and Python developer.
+The application is built as a fully static React application designed for Netlify deployment, featuring a local video background and social media links in a dark purple theme.

 ## User Preferences